Arlentin/Xbox-BLE-to-USB-Nintendo-Switch-Controller-Adapter/README.md

 3. Under **Tools > Board**, select **Arduino Nano 33 BLE**.
 Select the correct COM port under **Tools > Port**.
 4. Click **Upload**.
 The onboard LED will pulse when flashing is complete.

+### 3. Debugging
+If you want to view diagnostic logs and troubleshoot connection status:
+1. Open `xbox-to-switch-main.ino` and locate the `debug` flag near the top (around line 21).
+2. Change it to `true`: `bool debug = true;`
+3. Re-upload the sketch to the Arduino.
+4. Open the Arduino IDE **Serial Monitor** (set the baud rate to `115200`) to view active BLE scans, pairing handshakes, and button translation feedback.

 ---

 ## 🔧 Protocol Reference